Home » Recipes » Dessert Recipes » Easy Vintage Haystacks Candy

 This vintage recipe for No-Bake Butterscotch Haystacks Cookies is one of the quickest and simplest recipes I know.
 It takes about 10 minutes from getting the ingredients out of the pantry to dropping them onto the paper to cool.

 This retro haystacks recipe has been in my files forever.
+Since high school, as a matter of fact.
+I distinctly remember being introduced to it by my childhood friend, Sandra, when we were in about the tenth grade.
 It’s a delightful combination of sweet, salty, and crunchy and makes a lovely addition to your assortment of more traditional Christmas candies.

 This post contains affiliate links.
 Lana’s Cooking is reader-supported and earns a tiny commission at no extra cost to you when you shop from our links.